Frozenbox/frozenchat/README.md

 ### XMPP Features

-FrozenChat works with every XMPP server out there.
+Frozenchat works with every XMPP server out there.
 However XMPP is an extensible protocol.
 These extensions are standardized as well in so called XEP's.
-FrozenChat supports a couple of these to make the overall user experience better.
+Frozenchat supports a couple of these to make the overall user experience better.
 There is a chance that your current XMPP server does not support these extensions; therefore to get the most out of Frozenchat you should consider either switching to an XMPP server that does or — even better —